 “Qualified Fire Department” means a fire department that has Certified Fire Inspector at the appropriate level for the fire prevention-related task being performed and provides fire protection service for the Business Entity's buildings and structures.

 “Service (Or Repair)” means to repair in order to return the system to operation as originally designed or intended.

+“Special Inspector” means a qualified person employed or retained by an approved agency and approved by the AHJ as having the competence necessary to inspect a particular type of construction requiring special inspection.

 “Temporary Certificate of Occupancy” means an official document issued by the Authority Having Jurisdiction which authorizes a building or structure to be temporarily used or occupied for a period not to exceed ninety (90) days, unless an extension has been granted by the Authority Having Jurisdiction.